kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 # Tutorial for applying 'Deep Learning' neural networks to the Laplace Beltrami shape data

-In this tutorial we will show how to implement several different types of neural networks with the shape descriptor computed by the Laplace Beltrami operator.
+In this tutorial we will show how to implement several different types of neural networks to do classification with the shape descriptor computed by the Laplace Beltrami operator.

 First we need to cover some basic information and terms.